yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

  > «This is an `[Integer]` inside an `IO`»

 If you want to understand the details behind all of this, you'll have to read the next section.
-But sincerely, if you just want to _use_ IO.
-Just practice a little and remember to think about the type.
+But really, if you just want to _use_ IO just practice a little and remember to think about the type.

-Finally our main function is quite simpler:
+Finally our main function is much simpler:

 <div class="codehighlight">
 ~~~~~~ {.haskell}